iamtheblackunicorn/angeldustduke-genesis/_posts/2022-04-06-Blogging-with-Acid-Part-I.markdown

 ## Introduction

 Hi! :) I'm glad you're here.
 If you've read my last post, you will know exactly what [Rust](https://www.rust-lang.org/), [Acid](https://blckunicorn.art/acid/), and [Blogging](https://dictionary.cambridge.org/de/worterbuch/englisch/blog) are.
-However, in this post I would like to introduce you to these three terms in such a way that you can understand each of them without any background in coding or programming.
+However, in this post I would like to introduce you to these three terms in such a way that you can understand each of them without any background in coding.

 ## What is "Blogging"?